resonatehq/quickstart-ts/Step1/Readme.md

 ## Installation & Running the Application

+#### Prerequisites

+- NodeJS

 #### Installing the Application

-Clone the repository, navigate to the ./Step1 directory, and install the dependencies:
+Clone the repository, navigate to the ./Step1 directory, and install dependencies:

 ```bash
 npm install